Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 Now living on less than $40,000 per year isn’t every couple’s dream, but it CAN stretch surprisingly far if you focus on minimizing expenses, and/or using creative strategies like living somewhere really warm and cheap for part of the year (often called “geo-hacking” by the cool kids).

-Here’s what Canadians need to understand about taxable income and withdrawals from RRSP, TFSAs, and non-registered accounts.
+Here’s what Canadians need to understand about taxable income and withdrawals from their RRSP, TFSA, and non-registered accounts.

 Taking money out of your RRSP = Taxable Income – Just as if you had earned it at a job.

-Taking money out of your TFSA = Non-taxable Income = It’s all yours, taxes have been paid, not only is the cash you put in there tax-free, but all the money it made while it was compounding is tax-free as well!
+Taking money out of your TFSA = Non-taxable Income = It’s all yours, taxes have been paid, not only is the cash you put in there tax-free when you take it out, but all the money it made while it was compounding is tax-free as well!